 In 2014, a remote Icelandic volcano called Bárðarbunga began experiencing an intense, high-frequency earthquake swarm — a series of seismic events occurring in a short period of time that typically precede volcanic eruptions.
 The small island nation also made headlines during the 2011 eruption of Grímsvötn, which was the largest eruption the country had witnessed in more than 50 years.
 The ash that spewed from Grímsvötn eventually made its way into the atmosphere, disrupting air travel for several days.

-Grímsvötn and Bárðarbunga are part of the same volcanic system, which was responsible for the most catastrophic volcanic event in Iceland's history: The 1783-1784 eruption of the Laki volcanic fissure (seen above).
+Grímsvötn and Bárðarbunga are part of the same volcanic system that was responsible for the most catastrophic volcanic event in Iceland's history: The 1783-1784 eruption of the Laki volcanic fissure (seen above).
 The resulting clouds of poisonous gas killed over 50 percent of the country's livestock, which in turn sparked a famine that killed 25 percent of Iceland's human population.

 The Laki eruption affected more than just Iceland, though.
 As poisonous clouds of sulfur dioxide gas drifted into the atmosphere, global temperatures dropped, throwing human agriculture out of whack.
 Crops in Europe began to fail, and even regions as far south as India suffered debilitating droughts.
 It's estimated that a staggering 6 million people across the globe were killed by Laki, making it the deadliest volcanic eruption in recorded history.

 So how worried should Icelandic residents and air travelers be about an impending explosion?
 Well, Bárðarbunga holds the distinguished honor of erupting "more lava than any other volcano on the planet in the last 10,000 years," but luckily, most eruptions in the past several centuries have been relatively small.
 It's difficult to get a complete picture since much of the volcano sits below the thick ice of the Vatnajökull glacier, making it more difficult to study than other volcanoes.

 If Bárðarbunga or Katla does erupt, it's impossible to know how it will develop, but politicians and scientists are taking the necessary precautions necessary to prepare the country for the best- and worst-case scenarios.